Yeondeunghoe

 Yeondeunghoe (Korean pronunciation: [jʌndɯ̽ŋɦø]) is a lantern-lighting festival in Korea celebrating the Buddha's Birthday.
 The date of the celebration is marked on the Korean Lunar calendar as the eighth day of the fourth lunar month.
 The English translation of the name of the festival is written as Yeondeunghoe, Yeon Deung Hoe, or Yeondeung Hoe.
 Likewise, the exact English translation of the words, “Yeon” “Deung” “Hoe” are varied with suggested meanings as, “Lotus Lantern Festival” and “lighting a lantern.”

-"The lanterns represent light, hope and unity".
+The lanterns represent "light, hope and unity".

 Origins

+The origin of Yeondeunghoe is thought to be Palgwanhoe started in 551 (12th year of the reign of King Jinheung).
 With a 1,200 year history, records reference the event at Hwangnyongsa Temple, located in Gyeongju, in 866 during the Silla Dynasty (57 B.C. – 935 A.D.).
 In Silla the lantern festivals were a combination of Buddhist lantern offerings and ancestral rites to the dragon god to protect farmers and the nation.

 The beginning of the festival is marked with the ritual bathing in water of a sculpture of the Buddha as a baby.
 A ritual ladle is used to spoon water over the head and shoulders of the image of Buddha.